MadsRogild/songbook/README.md

 Logos have to be either svg, png or jpg.

 If the style specified in the option --style does not exist then arabic style will be used.

+The sorting by fixed numbers works by putting a comment followed by a number in the songs file, so the first line of any song will look like:

+\beginsong{song title}[options]%5

+This means the song will be number 5.
+For the songs that have no number specified they will get sorted by title.